Carpet vs. Laminate: Choosing the Best Floor for You

 So you’re getting a new floor.
 Fun!
-But you can’t decide between carpet and laminate.
+But you can’t decide between carpet vs. laminate.
 Not fun!
 In all seriousness though, we get it—choosing between carpet and laminate can be a difficult, time-consuming process.
 At a relatively similar price point, both types of flooring offer great perks and stylish results.
 It’s the ol’ carpet vs. laminate debate.

 Of course, the best choice will come down to your personal needs and tastes.
 So to make it easier, we’re going to compare the two flooring materials side by side—comparing their construction, installation method, durability, best uses, maintenance, and cost—to help figure out which one is the right floor for you.